li33893/reddit-content-classificaiton-pipeline/README.md

 This repository contains the technical workflow for a research project examining how Reddit users describe turning to AI for mental health-related support.

-The pipeline processes approximately 2,000 posts through seven stages: LLM-based relevance screening, human–LLM agreement verification, data cleaning and stratified sampling, multi-dimensional content coding, coding validation, batch processing, and descriptive analysis.
+The pipeline processes over 2,000 posts through nine stages: LLM-based relevance screening, human–LLM agreement verification, data cleaning and deduplication, multi-dimensional content coding, coding validation, batch processing, descriptive analysis, held-out sample drawing, and held-out agreement validation.

 The broader research project also involved classification framework design, detailed coding manual development, exclusion and decision rule specification, and interpretive discourse analysis — work that is not contained in this repository but informed the design of every stage documented here.